Back to Directory

 Lismore, 2480, NSW, Australia, Lismore

-Dr. Nguyen Van Tri Tin is an Adjunct Researcher in the Faculty of Science and Engineering at Southern Cross University.
-He works closely with WWF-Viet Nam, where he serves as Biodiversity Conservation Lead, to advance joint research, training, and policy dialogue on biodiversity and sustainability.
-His work particularly focuses on the Central Annamite Landscape of Vietnam, one of Southeast Asias most important regions for wildlife and forest conservation.
+Dr Nguyen Van Tri Tin is an Adjunct Researcher in the Faculty of Science and Engineering at Southern Cross University.
+He also serves as Biodiversity Conservation Lead at WWF–Viet Nam, where he works to advance joint research, training, and policy dialogue on biodiversity and sustainable development.
+His work focuses primarily on Vietnam’s Central Annamite Landscape—one of Southeast Asia’s most critical regions for forest and wildlife conservation.

-• Biodiversity conservation and wildlife protection including protected area management, ecological connectivity, species monitoring, wildlife rescue and rewilding, and the use of GIS and database tools.
+• Biodiversity conservation and wildlife protection – protected area management, ecological connectivity, species monitoring, wildlife rescue and rewilding, and GIS/SMART (Spatial Monitoring and Report Tool) -based monitoring.

-• Forest development and management with experience in forest restoration, seedling and nursery systems, community forest management, and carbon sequestration monitoring.
+• Forest development and management – forest restoration, seedling and nursery systems, community forest management, and carbon/REDD+ monitoring.